Yang-zhiyuan/PUBG-PAK-Hacker/ReadMe.md

 1.i dont know why hidden file can bypass BE.but it's work

-2 & 3. because BE serach memory.it's really.listen.if u dont want banned.just do it.
+2 & 3. because BE serach memory.upload u driver file.it's really.listen.if u dont want banned.just do it.

 ##### how to get PAK file